stw-on/craft-extended-search/README.md

 ## Expanded Search from Element API

 To use the plugin from ElementAPI.
-Do a normal search and then for each result, you can fetch the `ExpandedSearchModel` from the service
+Do a normal search and then for each result, you can fetch the `ExpandedSearchModel` from the service.

 ```
 'transformer' => function(Entry $entry) {